d1gitaldash/Aegeus/README.md

 ***

 ***Step 2***
+* Go to Window -> Console within the wallet and run the command:

+getnewaddress AEG1

-* Send EXACLY 5,000 Aegeus to a receive address within your wallet.
+Send EXACLY 5,000 Aegeus to the newly generated receive address within your wallet.
 ***

 ***Step 3***